zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     * **authentication.applid**

-        This parameter specifies a service APPLID.
+        This parameter specifies a service APPLID. // TODO: Is this obvious to the user?
         This parameter is only valid for the `httpBasicPassTicket` authentication scheme.

 * **apiInfo**

     This section defines APIs that are provided by the service.
 Currently, only one API is supported.

     * **apiInfo.apiId**